 1. Modern fireplace inserts are made of materials of the highest quality and are better equipped.
 To fully utilize the advantages of a new fireplace insert you should carefully read and memorize the rules in the handling and use manual.
 Such manual is attached to every fireplace insert.

 2. To light up a cold fireplace easily you should use small logs and natural kindling.
-In transitional seasons – spring and autumn – it might be necessary to slightly open the fireplace door to allow for full opening of the automatic damper to create more draft.
+In transitional seasons – spring and autumn – it might be necessary to slightly open the fireplace door to create more draft.
 Lighting up in such way should always proceed only in the presence of adults.

 3. During transitional seasons – autumn and spring – when the weather is unfavorable, it may be required to clean the insert’s ashpan and dusting off the ash of off the furnace’s bottom more frequently.

 4. Only a seasoned wood of deciduous trees should be used as a fuel in fireplace inserts.
 The best tree species are: hornbeam, beech, oak, then birch, acacia, elm and then other species of deciduous trees.
 Subsequent species differ in calorific value and weight.
 To choose the best type of wood, see the table below:

 |Type of wood||Calorific value of spatial meter in kWh||Calorific value of one kilogram in kWh|

 5. To properly season the wood you should cut the freshly bought batch into logs and lay them in piles on wooden pallets.
 Such piles should be covered with foil to prevent moistening.
 The storage space should provide free air flow.
 After 18 to 24 months the wood should be at 15% humidity level and can combust perfectly.
 Covered woodshed is a great space for longer storage.
 Logs should be replaced regularly to assure a constant supply of seasoned wood.